newtonmunene99/mpesa-api/README.md

 ## Contributing

+1. Fork the project then clone the forked project
-1. Create your feature branch: `git checkout -b my-new-feature`
+2. Create your feature branch: `git checkout -b my-new-feature`
-2. Commit your changes: `git commit -m 'Add some feature'`
+3. Commit your changes: `git commit -m 'Add some feature'`
-3. Push to the branch: `git push origin my-new-feature`
+4. Push to the branch: `git push origin my-new-feature`
-4. Submit a pull request.
+5. Submit a pull request.

 ## Disclaimer

-**Please note that the certificate included is not for production use and should not be used for whatever reason other than testing.
+**Please note that the Mpesa certificate included is not for production use and should not be used for whatever reason other than testing.
 Obtain your own from Safaricom.
 I would also like to point out that it does not belong to me or to my organization and I am not liable for any actions taken using it.**

 ## Credits